Vyral/brendon-payne-recruiting/_posts/2020-05-06-getting-your-family-to-buy-in-to-your-altered-schedule.md

 **To learn more, watch the video above or else use the timestamps below to navigate the discussion at your leisure:**

-1:35—How those who aren’t used to working from home can adjust

-2:31—Communicating with your kids about your situation

-4:04—Simple ways to get your kids involved

-5:15—Don’t spread fear, but be honest

-6:50—Share your routine to maintain accountability

-8:06—Communicating with your spouse

-9:02—Virtual listing presentations

-10:48—What happens without family buy-in?

-12:40—Leaders need to take the offensive in this market
+1:35 - How those who aren’t used to working from home can adjust<br>2:31 - Communicating with your kids about your situation<br>4:04 - Simple ways to get your kids involved<br>5:15 - Don’t spread fear, but be honest<br>6:50 - Share your routine to maintain accountability<br>8:06 - Communicating with your spouse<br>9:02 - Virtual listing presentations<br>10:48 - What happens without family buy-in?<br>12:40 - Leaders need to take the offensive in this market

 Hopefully, these tips help make a difference in the productivity of your real estate business.
 If you have any questions, don’t hesitate to reach out to us.
 We’d love to hear from you.